For more assistance visit the Federal Funds Office Indirect Cost Rate Group Landing Page.

 Submitting a Request

-Subrecipients, or entities can complete requests, submit documentation, contact the HHS Indirect Cost Rate Group or get help with indirect cost rates through the Federal Funds Office Landing Page for Subrecipients.
+Grantees can complete requests, submit documentation, contact the HHS Indirect Cost Rate Group or get help with indirect cost rates through the Federal Funds Office Indirect Cost Rate Group Landing Page.
 Entities are contacted within three business days of a request being submitted.

 Request Types

-The following is provides an overview of the type of requests available through the Federal Funds Office Landing Page for Subrecipients.
+The following provides an overview of the type of requests available through the Federal Funds Office Indirect Cost Rate Group Landing Page.

-- Indirect Cost Rate Questionnaire: Pick the method your entity will use to recover indirect costs.
+- Indirect Cost Rate Questionnaire: Select the method your entity will use to recover indirect costs.

 - Indirect Cost Rate Proposal: Submit a completed Indirect Cost Rate Proposal Packet.